Pope backs carbon pricing to stem global warming and appeals to deniers

 Francis, who has made many calls for environmental protection and has clashed over climate change with leaders such as U.S. President Donald Trump, said the ecological crisis “threatens the very future of the human family”.

-He implicitly criticized those who, like Trump, deny that climate change is mostly caused by human activity.
+He implicitly criticised those who, like Trump, deny that climate change is mostly caused by human activity.

 “For too long we have collectively failed to listen to the fruits of scientific analysis, and doomsday predictions can no longer be met with irony or disdain,” he said.
 Discussion of climate change and energy transition must be rooted in “the best scientific research available today”.